Dean Arp

 Larry Dean Arp Jr. (born July 7, 1966) is a Republican member of the North Carolina House of Representatives.
 He has represented the 69th district (including constituents in Northwestern Union County) since 2013.

 Life and career

 Arp earned a degree in civil engineering from The Citadel and a master of science in civil engineering from the University of North Carolina at Charlotte.
 He is a licensed professional engineer and structural engineer and the president of Arp Engineering in Monroe, North Carolina.
 He represents Union County, North Carolina, in the General Assembly.

+In February 2025, Dean Arp saved the life of a North Carolina resident in Richmond County from a house fire.
+Representative Arp noticed a burning mobile home along U.S. Route 1.
+Arp went into the burning home and found an elderly woman stuck in a wheelchair unable to escape.
+Arp pulled the woman to safety; she was later identified as a 77-year-old cancer and stroke survivor named Esther.
+Arp contributed to a fundraiser for the continued financial and medical support of Esther following the fire and spoke of the unique bond they now share.
+His actions were honored by the United States House of Representatives by Congressmen Mark Harris and Tim Moore.